isontheline/pro.webssh.net/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] Tools

 **Describe the feature**
-A clear and concise description of what the feature is.
+_A clear and concise description of what the feature is.
+Be warned : I will refuse requests with no or little informations_

 **Screenshots / Draws**
-If applicable, add screenshots and/or draws to help explain your feature request.
+_If applicable, add screenshots and/or draws to help explain your feature request._